Virginia’s legislature votes to remove tribute to segregationist governor

 Senate Majority Leader Richard L. Saslaw (D-Fairfax) made a distinction between some of the nation’s flawed Founding Fathers and Byrd.

 “Yes, Jefferson and Washington did have slaves, but that’s not what they’re known for.
-One led us to victory over the British and the other was instrumental in organizing this country,” Saslaw said.
+One led us to victory over the British, and the other was instrumental in organizing this country,” Saslaw said.
 He said Byrd, by contrast, was best known for denying an education to Virginians “for no other reason than their race.”

 Byrd’s statue was created by sculptor William McVey and erected in 1976 with private funds.
 A bill calling for its removal surfaced last year, as newly empowered Democrats were poised to pass legislation giving localities the authority to remove war monuments on public property.

 But the measure was a not a serious gesture.
 Del.
-Wendell S. Walker (R-Lynchburg), who opposed the removal of historic monuments, meant it as a warning to Democrats, assuming they’d resist losing a tribute to one of their own.
+Wendell S. Walker (R-Lynchburg), who opposed the removal of monuments to historic figures, meant it as a warning to Democrats, assuming they would resist losing a tribute to one of their own.
 As it turned out, Democrats liked the bill and offered to sign on as co-sponsors.
 Walker eventually withdrew it.